shshen-closer/KeCoin_USTC_CausalML_Challenge/README.md

 The basic causal insights in this paper and our solution are:

-**Any time spent for learning (e.g., answering questions or taking lessons) will increase knowledge, and any time passed without learning (forgetting along with time) will decrease knowledge.**
+**1. Any time spent for learning (e.g., answering questions or taking lessons) will increase knowledge, and any time passed without learning (forgetting along with time) will decrease knowledge.**

-**Connections exist in any two constructs, but with different intensity.**
+**2. Connections exist in any two constructs, but with different intensity.**

 ## For task3: